 Sony and JBL are similar in many ways—both manufacturers produce a wide array of speakers at both ends of the market, so you can find big party speakers and small Bluetooth speakers to bring on the go.
 Their devices are pretty customizable in terms of sound, though they don't offer many smart features like built-in voice assistant support.
 That said, JBL tends to have a more even sound quality out-of-the-box compared to Sony's speakers.

 JBL manufactures a wide array of speakers, and most of their models are portable Bluetooth speakers designed to hold up when you use them on the go.
 With solid, sturdy builds and IP ratings for dust and water resistance, they're ideal for both indoor and outdoor use.
 You can also find a lineup of party speakers with some extra features.
 Since they aren't designed for home use, most of their speakers lack built-in voice assistants or other smart features.

 JBL manufactures a wide array of speakers for a variety of different uses.

 Portable Bluetooth Speakers

-JBL offers lots of speakers for a variety of uses.
-Generally, they have a pretty neutral sound profile, but they don't have graphic EQs to customize their sound based on your preferences.
-These well-built, portable Bluetooth speakers are ideal to bring with you on-the-go, but you probably won't be able to use them with voice assistants, even through your paired smartphone.
+If you're looking for the best JBL speaker, they offer many speakers for many uses, from small and compact portable speakers to larger and more powerful party speakers.
+Generally, JBL speakers have a neutral sound profile, but many older models don't have graphic EQs to customize their sound based on your preferences.
+Their well-built, portable Bluetooth speakers are ideal for bringing with you on the go, but you probably can't use them with voice assistants, even through your paired smartphone.